mvolkmann/context-easy/hooks.md

 a function that will be passed the current value and returns the new value.
 Calls to them trigger the component to be re-rendered.

+Often the state is a primitive value, but it can also be an object or array (also an object).
-If a state value is an object, calls to the corresponding set function must pass an entire new object.
+If a state value is an object, calls to the corresponding set function must pass an entire new value.
-The set functions do not merge the object passed to them with the current object value as is done by the `Component` `setState` method.
+The set functions do not merge the object passed to them with the current value as is done by the `Component` `setState` method.

 The `useState` hook allows a component to use state